Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

-Andrew Benintendi -- .171 average over his past 10 games -- will be in action for the Chicago White Sox versus the Colorado Rockies, with Kyle Freeland on the hill, on August 19 at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.250 slugging percentage in past 10 games, including zero home run), take on starter Chris Flexen and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rockies.
+He had a one-hit performance in his last game (1-for-4) against the Rockies.

 Andrew Benintendi Game Info & Props vs. the Rockies